oskariorg/oskari-frontend/api/mapping/coordinatetool/bundle.md

 No configuration is required, but there is few possible configurations:

 - Setting `projectionShowFormat` to configure how different projections are showed in textfields.
 This setting supports all projections or projection specific configuration.
 In both of these `metric` property define decimal plates (if format is `degrees` then this seconds is rounded to wanted decimals), `format` property define showed format (`degrees` or `metric`).
-If not setted then metric format and 0 decimals are default.
+If not setted then metric format and 0 decimals are default. if projectionShowFormat not defined then using map units and this decimals.
   - Option to change all projections formats
 ````
 {